Nightmare on Spey Road

 Bowie’s first appearance on TOTP

-The ending in The Sopranos
+The ending of The Sopranos

 Basil thrashing the car in Fawlty Towers